-Lawns are an important feature of your property.
-When they are in good shape they really make outdoor spaces inviting and enjoyable to be in.
-However, if they get out of control they become unsightly and hard to manage.
+Your lawn is an important feature of your property.
+When it’s in good shape it really makes your outdoor spaces inviting and enjoyable to be in.
+However, if lawns get out of control they become unsightly and hard to manage.
 Here are some tips to help you keep your turf looking awesome!

 Regular mowing encourages the growth of a healthy lawn.
 It can be tempting to set the blade of your mower to a low setting and cut your lawn short, hoping it will save you time because you won’t need to cut it as often.
 Don’t do it!
 This is called “scalping” and actually damages the grass.
 It also makes it easier for weeds to invade your turf.
 On the other hand, if you let the grass get too long from infrequent mowing, it can allow coarser, less desirable grasses to become established and over-take your lawn.

 2.5 to 3cm is generally agreed to be a healthy length for your grass.

 That depends on the season.
 The speed at which the grass is growing will determine how often it needs to be cut – less often in summer and more in spring.
 As a guide you should aim to cut no more than a third of the height of grass at any one time – so when it reaches about 4 to 5cm high.

 Are there times when I shouldn’t mow my lawn?